jzerbe/jzerbe.github.com/_posts/2014-12-25-death-valley-national-park-2.md

 Point forecast: [19 MILES NNW FURNACE CREEK CA](http://forecast.weather.gov/MapClick.php?lat=36.7112492&lon=-117.0044536)

 ### Eats and Sleeps
-Chowed down some sandwiches at the junction of Scotty\'s Castle Road and Daylight Pass Road; has a pit toilet and picnic table.
-This was after getting [chased off some dunes](https://drive.google.com/open?id=0B611viYGQAn5YlBlckgxUXd3a0E) farther North along Scotty\'s Castle Road by an incoming sandstorm.
+Chowed down some sandwiches at the junction of Scotty's Castle Road and Daylight Pass Road; has a pit toilet and picnic table.
+This was after getting [chased off some dunes](https://drive.google.com/open?id=0B611viYGQAn5YlBlckgxUXd3a0E) farther North along Scotty's Castle Road by an incoming sandstorm.

 Drove back to Las Vegas.